mpostol/ASMD/docs/ASMD50-ModelsTesting.md

-# ASMD Rel 5.0 OPC UA Information Models testing
+# ASMD Rel 5.0 OPC UA Information Models Testing Partnership Program

-## Generic message

-Hi All,

 Let me inform you about the opportunity to test your custom OPC UA Information Models against the specification for free.
 Now I am working on the new release of the Address Space Model Designer, and I have commenced the testing process.
 Therefore I will appreciate the possibility to test the tool against your custom model and by the way the models against the specification, namely Part 3 and Part 5.
 Contact me if you have any models that can be made available to me for this purpose?